thisissoon/API-Specification/README.md

 ### HTTP Verbs

-HTTP Verbs mean something in context of the intended action against a resource.
+Services should user standard HTTP verbs together with resources which provide the intended action against a resource, for example:

 * `GET /products` - Get a list of products
 * `GET /products/123` - Get a specific product